CyberFaraday/dockerSfSql/README.md

 - `yarn […]`

-- To use the LTS version of Symfony, cd into the "app" directory of your project, and enter the command: `symfony new . --version=lts --webapp .` this is just an example.
+- To use the LTS version of Symfony, cd into the "app" directory of your project, and enter the command: `symfony new . --version=lts --webapp` this is just an example.